deniseylarson/api-docs-portfolio/GitHub_REST_API_Documentation.md

 ---

+## Common Use Cases

+- Automating issue creation and assignment in GitHub repositories
+- Integrating GitHub data into internal dashboards or reporting tools
+- Retrieving repository metadata for analysis or archiving
+- Syncing pull request or issue activity with external project management tools
+- Authenticating users and retrieving their profile or contribution data

+---

 ## Troubleshooting Tips
 - Always include a valid token when accessing private data.
 - If your request returns `401`, double-check your authentication header.